Electroshock Therapy: Psychiatric Technique Gets Shocking Boost from Media

-A pair of Associated Press articles last February, for instance, extolled electroshock as “the treatment of choice for the dangerously depressed.”
+A pair of Associated Press articles in 1995, for instance, extolled electroshock as “the treatment of choice for the dangerously depressed.”
 The 3,000 words from AP, published in news pages nationwide, did not include a quote from a single opponent of electroshock.

 AP declared flatly that “there remains no faster, safer way to yank people out of deadly depressions than by placing electrodes on their temples and zapping their brains with enough electricity to trigger convulsions.”Two months ago, Denver resident Mark Stout reacted angrily when he read an article in USA Today that also touted electroshock as a therapeutic marvel.
 “Electric shock, given to my mother to `cure’ her of the side effects of the antidepressants prescribed to `cure’ her of the distress of a divorce, cost her life,” Stout wrote to the newspaper.

 Overall, rather than raising tough questions, news media have tended to cheerlead the resurgent shock technique.